Eligible writers over 18 years of age from anywhere in the world may enter.

 Entries may be in any genre, written for adult readers—this does include young adult novels that adults would typically read, but does not include middle-grade fiction.
 Your entry can be from a novel in any stage of completion—it does not have to be finished (if it is finished, that's fine, as long as it hasn't been published).

-Previous prize winners (those who won cash or other material awards) must wait two years before submitting again.
+Previous Page One Prize winners (those who won cash or other material awards) must wait two years before submitting again.

 Entries (or drafts of entries) that have won 1st, 2nd or 3rd place in any other competition are not eligible.